The queen has seen this before: The UK power handover

-LONDON — Queen Elizabeth II has seen this production before.
-The monarch has already had 13 people form a government for her since she took up her post in 1952.
+LONDON (AP) — Queen Elizabeth II had seen this production before.
+The monarch has already had 13 people form a government for her since becoming queen in 1952.
 That means Boris Johnson will be the 14th prime minister of her reign so far.
 Here’s a look at the British power handover

 MAY’S MOMENT

-After being applauded by Downing Street staff, Theresa May will travel the mile (1.6 km) to Buckingham Palace to resign and ask the monarch to invite fellow Conservative Johnson to form a new government.
+After being applauded by Downing Street staff, Theresa May traveled the mile (1.6 km) to Buckingham Palace to resign and asked the monarch to invite fellow Conservative Johnson to form a new government.

-May enters the palace as the nation’s leader but when she leaves she’ll be just a lawmaker for her Maidenhead constituency, joining the 649 other lawmakers in the House of Commons.
+May entered the palace as the nation’s leader but upon departing she was just a lawmaker for her Maidenhead constituency, joining the 649 other lawmakers in the House of Commons.

 May is one of Britain’s shortest-serving prime ministers in the last 100 years.
 Her premiership has lasted a total of 1,106 days — enough to outrun just six of the 22 people to have been prime minister since the start of the last century.